 As always, the best solution to being your own dating coach is to step outside your own shoes and put yourself in your partner’s shoes.
 Why would he possibly do what he did?
 There has to be some rationale.
 I’m just going to channel him right now and see what I can come up with:

 “Well, I really like hanging out with JD, but I get the sense that she’s starting to get attached to me.
 And since I’m such an amazing guy, and I’m at a particularly busy time in my life, why would I want to tie myself down to just one person?
-Plus, the longer I continue to see her, the more I’m going to end up breaking her heart in the end.
+Plus, the longer I continue to see her, the more I’m going to give her false hope and end up breaking her heart in the end.
 And I hate that feeling.
-I once dated this girl who strung me along for months and crushed my spirit, and I don’t want to do the same thing to JD.
+I have an ex-girlfriend who strung me along for months and crushed my spirit, and I don’t want to do the same thing to JD.
 So I’m going to break up with her.
 Yeah.
 That’s the right thing to do.

 Readers?
 What do you think?